pivovarit/throwing-function/README.md

       <version>1.1</version>
     </dependency>

+For Gradle users:
+    'pl.touk:throwing-function:1.1'

 #### Additional features:

     default Function<T, R> unchecked() {...}
 Transforms ThrowingFunction into regular Function.
-Checked exception is wrapped in a RuntimeException.
+Checked exception gets wrapped in a RuntimeException.
 Available for all functional types.

-    static <...> Function<T, R> unchecked(ThrowingFunction<T, R, E> function) {...}
-Static version of unchecked() functions, which can be used with functional types from java.util.function.

     default Function<T, Optional<R>> returningOptional() {...}
 Transforms ThrowingFunction into a regular Function returning result wrapped into an Optional instance.
 If exception is thrown, result will contain an empty Optional instance.